Ghent University Research Group LEMCKO

 - Optimal planning, control and operation of wind and PV farms

 - Contribution of distributed generation to ancillary services

-In Lemcko’s laboratory EELAB, a new testbench with 4-quadrant regenerative drive and gearbox has been installed.
+In Lemcko’s laboratory EELAB, a testbench with 4-quadrant regenerative drive and gearbox is installed.
 It reaches power scales of up to 150kW, speed ranges of up to 6000rpm and maximum torques of 45kNm.
 It is capable to:

 - emulate wind turbines,

 - work with co-generation applications and

 - test the electrical specifications of rotating electrical machines.

 - Condition monitoring

 - Vibration analysis